njlauersdorf/ABPs/README.md

 alias python3='/usr/bin/python3.5'
 ```

+If not, copy and paste it at the bottom.
 Create a python virtual environment to load everything into with 'install' command later.

 ```
 $ cd ~